 The double yellow flowers open in their masses and they last for a commendable length of time.

-Sun Dancer trailing, Tuberous Begonia spill and thrill from pots and baskets.
-They are well branched and the flowers open in abundance, growing 5-13cm across.
+Sun Dancer Tuberous Begonias spill and thrill from pots and baskets.
+They are well branched and the double flowers open in absolute abundance.
+Each colourful confection is 5-13cm across.

 Add a liquid fertiliser every other week when they are flowering, to keep them blooming at their best.

-Sun Dancer Trailing Begonia tubers go dormant in the cold, winter months.
-Tuberous Begonias grow best in climates with cool nights.
+Sun Dancer Begonia tubers go dormant in the cold, winter months.
+Tuberous Begonias such as these grow best in climates with cool nights.
 You can easily grow them in the mild areas of NSW, the Qld Tablelands or in Victoria, Tasmania and south of Perth in WA.
 They won't tolerate high humidity or direct sunlight.

 Supplied as: Bulbs